-- Primary Fermentation: Allow beer to ferment for 7-14 days, then proceed to STEP 2 or 3. - Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - Add dry hops to fermenter and leave on the beer for 4 to 7 days. - Check gravity prior to proceeding with bottling to ensure fermentation is complete.
-(Reference Final Gravity under 'Recipe Details')
+- Primary Fermentation: Allow beer to ferment for 14-21 days, then proceed to STEP 2 or 3. - Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - Add dry hops to fermenter in small muslin hop bag and allow 4-7 days contact time. - 4.
+Check gravity prior to proceeding with bottling to ensure fermentation is complete.
+(Reference Final Gravity under 'Beer Specs')